-NEW LAUNCH FOR GALILEO
+December 2015

-On its eighth launch of the year and 12th Soyuz launch from the Guiana Space Center (Flight VS12), Arianespace will orbit the two latest satellites in the Galileo constellation.
+12TH AND FINAL FLIGHT OF 2015 FOR GALILEO PROGRAM

-Carried out on behalf of the European Commission, under a contract with the European Space Agency (ESA), this mission will orbit the Galileo FOC (Full Operational Capacity) 9 and 10 satellites.
-Arianespace is very proud of once again working with Europe by launching this satellite navigation system.
+For its 12th flight of the year, and the 13th Soyuz launch overall from the Guiana Space Center (CSG), Arianespace will orbit another pair of satellites for the Galileo constellation.
+This mission, conducted for the European Commission under a contract with the European Space Agency (ESA), will orbit Galileo FOC (Full Operational Capability) satellites 11 and 12.

-Galileo, an emblematic European project
+After this flight, 12 Galileo satellites will have been deployed by Arianespace, which is proud to be serving Europe as launch service provider for this its independent access to space.

-Galileo is a European project for a new global satellite navigation system.
-Under civilian control, Galileo will deliver guaranteed, high-precision positioning services.
+Galileo, an iconic project for Europe

-As the first common infrastructure developed by ESA and financed by the European Union, Galileo incorporates a number of innovative technologies, made in Europe for the benefit of its citizens
+Galileo is a European initiative to develop a new global satellite navigation system.
+Under civilian control, it will offer a guaranteed, high-precision positioning service and will end Europe's dependence on the American GPS system.
+Galileo is the first joint infrastructure produced and funded by the European Union.
+It features innovative technologies developed in Europe for the benefit of all citizens.

-Arianespace, serving Europe
+Stepping up deployment in 2015

-The first Galileo launch, with the IOV (In Orbit Validation) 1 and 2 satellites, used a Soyuz rocket (VS01) on October 21, 2011.
-Arianespace then launched Galileo IOV 3 and 4 on October 12, 2012 (VS03).
-These missions were performed from the Guiana Space Center (Europe's Spaceport) in French Guiana.
+Arianespace orbited the Galileo IOV 1 and 2 (In-Orbit Validation) satellites on the first Soyuz flight (VS01) on October 21, 2011, followed by IOV 3 and 4 on VS03 on October 12, 2012, all from the CSG.